johnnyw66/cc11xxflasher/README.md

 Do you have a Yard Stick 1 (YS1) without the rfCat firmware?
 I paid good money for a YS1 which was advertised as having rfCat installed.
 My intial problem was that the device was not even enumerating on the OS USB stack - (I should have tested this before installing the Python libraries!) - a sure indicator that I didn't get what I paid for.
 More worringly I found that my supplier was not the only one selling these 'empty' devices.

 On Discord I found another buyer had bought one from another recommended supplier which also turn out to be a pup.
 The only way of getting the device back to life was to buy a flash programmer another £50 to £120.
 WTF!
 Since I only needed to flash the firmware once, buying one of the programmers (GoodFET, GreatFET, TI-CCDebugger) was going to be expensive.
-I've seen
+I've seen bit-bashing programmers for Arduinos built from Arduinos before.
+Could I find something similar?

-If you have a Raspberry Pi - this utility will flash the cc1111 hex source.
+If you have a Raspberry Pi - this utility will flash the firmware for the YS1's cc1111 device from an intel hex source.

 I stand on the shoulders of Giants
 ---